 “And as we said before, the tournament is not over for the BCCI until each one of them has reached their homes in respective countries.
 The BCCI will offer full support financially and in any way possible to ensure that every foreign national part of the IPL reaches their homes safely.”

-According to the source, the BCCI through diplomatic channels is in contact with the Government of Australia.
+According to the source, the BCCI is in contact with Cricket Australia.

 "The air routes with South Africa are still open and we have around 13 to 14 individuals from the country.
 The New Zealanders and English cricketers can also fly out to their county by following their guidelines of quarantine and testing,” he said.